IT Project Management | By Duncan Haughey | Read time minutes

 My business analyst is my best work 'buddy'.
 He has saved me countless hours of extra effort by clearly documenting and communicating all the requirements of my projects.

-Working with offshore teams is becoming a norm.
-As we get more experienced with offshore projects, we'll learn to adapt working practices — not only to make it work, but to make it work more efficiently.
-Working with an offshore team can be a very rewarding experience.
+Working with offshore teams is becoming the norm.
+As we get more experienced with offshore projects, we'll learn to adapt working practices — not only to make it work but to make it work more efficiently.
+Working with an offshore team can be an enriching experience.
 It may even have advantages over managing projects with co-located teams.

 What's your experience of working with offshore teams?

 Please send me a message on Twitter and let me know what you think!